jymcheong/SysmonResources/5. Threat Analytics/README.md

 2. Do we even have the "right" data to feed into the machine for learning?

-For the first question, analytics product vendors would have "teach" their machine with a representative environment (eg. a Cyber Range) that simulates typical user-applications & offensive sequences.
+For the first question, analytics product vendors would have "teach" their machine with a representative environment (eg. a Cyber Range) that simulates typical user-applications & emulate offensive sequences.
 It further begs the question of how close this representative environment is to the actual production ones.
 So it is common that such products to have a "learning" period, so as to close the gap between the products' baselines & actual production environment.

 I will touch more on the second question because garbage-in-garbage-out, also on typical flaws of sending events from security controls into a programmable IDS known as SIEM.
 The whole idea of threat hunting is a more dynamic & agile querying (think of it as fast [OODA](https://en.wikipedia.org/wiki/OODA_loop)) compared to the rather static rules/contents within a SIEM.